5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 ### Tests

 Given that complex regular expressions are hard to read and maintain you should document intensively.
 The best way to document them is to write exhaustive test cases.
-Therefore we highly recommond that you write test cases at least for the the more complex regular expressions.
+Therefore we highly recommond that you write test cases at least for the more complex regular expressions.

 ### Performance

-Don't expect regular expressions to be faster than a taylored APL solutions.
-Instead expect them to be slightly slower than a taylored APL expression.
+Don't expect regular expressions to be faster than a taylored APL solutions; instead expect them to be slightly slower.

-However, many expressions like finding a simple string in another simple string (`⍷`) or uppercasing or lowercasing characters (`⌶ 819`) are converted by the interpreter into a native (=faster) APL expression.
+However, many regular expressions like finding a simple string in another simple string or uppercasing or lowercasing characters are converted by the interpreter into a native (=faster) APL expression (`⍷` and (`⌶ 819`).

 ### Helpful stuff